jonlpersson/ed-latimore/site/_posts/2021-11-01-the-only-way-to-win-a-street-fight.md

 I don't care how much self-defense training you've had or how easily you think you'd take this guy.
 If you aren't with people you need to defend, run.
 You might \*literally\* be living to fight another day.
 No one cares if you looked like a coward and if they do, fuck 'em.

 The best fight is one that you avoid entirely, by any means necessary.
-In real-life, people have concealed weapons, hidden friends, and there are consequences.
+In real-life, people have concealed weapons and hidden friends and there are consequences.

-You don't want to worry about the cost of a legal defense that you might lose if you can't prove it was self-defense with justifiable force.
+You don't want to worry about the cost of legal defense that you might lose if you can't prove it was self-defense with justifiable force.
 With that said…

 ## If you have to street fight, swing first and neutralize